University of Manchester - Logo

 See the full list of course units and find out more on our website >

-The demand for economists continues to grow worldwide.
-Our degrees allow you to develop a variety of both subject-specific and transferable skills suited to a wide variety of roles, such as analytical skills, research, problem-solving and communication.
+Demand for economists continues to grow worldwide.
+Our courses push you to develop a variety of both subject-specific and transferable skills suited to a range of roles such as analytical skills, research, problem-solving solving and communication.

-Most of our recent graduates have gone on to work with leading organisations in finance and banking, local and national government, consulting, accountancy, and at top universities, with job titles such as Economist, Analyst, Consultant, Accountant, Manager, and Researcher.
+Our recent graduates have also gone on to work with leading organisations in finance and banking, local and national government, consulting, accountancy, and at top universities, within roles such as Economist, Analyst, Consultant, Accountant, Manager, and Researcher.

 William Tayler